 Kabul National Archive

-The Kabul National Archive is located inside a beautiful castle and keeps more than 14,000 important public documents under its care.
+is located inside a beautiful castle and keeps more than 14,000 important public documents under its care.
 The 19th century castle is always filled with curious visitors because of its antiquity and history (it was built as a gift by Abdur Rahaman to his family).
 Essential records are showcased here, including the one about the official settlement with the British Empire in 1919 that at long last gave Afghanistan its full freedom.

 Going hand in hand with this is a group, dating back as far as the Durrani period, still proudly displayed here.

 along the Kabul river is one of the most visited mosques of the city.
 It was built in the 1920’s as one of the examples of then-ruler Amanullah’s aim to modernize the city.
 It might look more appropriate in the city of Versailles or Vienna because the work on the exterior is all European-inspired, including the most intricate details displayed on its stucco walls and ceiling.

 That it has two stories is much more unconventional.
 The two minarets continue to serve their main purpose — to call all of the faithful Islam followers in Kabul City to prayers.